Why SharePoint doesn’t cut it for internal comms

 The truth is that while SharePoint is great at many things, one thing it's not great at is driving engagement with enterprise communications.
 With the invention of Viva, even Microsoft acknowledge that SharePoint is not an employee engagement tool.
 It's a document management and storage system; it helps store knowledge effectively and in doing so promotes more productive team collaboration.
 It is not a comms platform and with all the will and shoe-horning in the world, it can't compete with a modern employee experience platform.

-SharePoint is the platform chosen by IT for Internal Comms, but given the choice few internal comms teams would choose SharePoint for themselves.
+SharePoint is the platform chosen by IT for internal communications, but given the choice few internal comms teams would choose SharePoint for themselves.
 Even back in 2013, a Forrester survey of business leaders using SharePoint found that:

 - Businesses don't see the degree of adoption expected (64%)